novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-98.md

 The plan for Jungle to venture into Japan in collaboration with Son Jung-yi had shifted the direction.

-In his past life, Yahoo Japan and Yahoo Korea were both joint ventures.
+In his past life, Yaho Japan and Yaho Korea were both joint ventures.

 In the end, thinking that he was the main cause made endorphins burst in his head.